soundio/sequence-json/README.md

 ## sequence

-A sequence is an object with the properties <code>name</code> and <code>events</code>, where <code>name</code> is a string and <code>events</code> is an array of events.
+A sequence is an object with the properties `id`, `label`, `events`.

     {
+        "id": "0",
+        "label": "My Sequence",
+        "events": [event1, event2, ...]
+    }

+The property `id` is a string, and in any array of sequences it must be unique.
+The property `label` is a string.
+The property `events` is an array of event objects.

+A sequence may also optionally have the properties `sequences` and `interpretation`.

+    {
+        "id": "0",
-        "name": "My Tune",
+        "label": "My Sequence",
         "events": [event1, event2, ...],
-        "sequences": [sequence1, sequence2, ...],
+        "sequences": [sequence1, sequence2, ...]
-        "interpretation": {...}
+        "interpetation": {...},
     }

-A sequence may also optionally contain an array of dependent <code>sequences</code> and an <code>interpretation</code> object, which is used to give hints to a renderer.
+The property `sequences` is an array of sequence objects.
+The property `interpretation` is an object containing data to help a music renderer.

 ## event

 An event is an array describing the time and type and the data needed to describe the event.

-    [time, type, data ...]
+    [beat, type, data ...]

-An event MUST have a start <code>time</code> and a <code>type</code>.
+An event has a start `beat` and an event `type` as it's first two members.
-An event also contains extra data that is dependent on the type.
+An event may contain extra data dependent on the type as its follwing members.

-### time
+### beat

-<code>time</code> – FLOAT, describes a point in time from the start of the sequence.
+`beat` – FLOAT, describes a point in time from the start of the sequence.

-<code>time</code> values are arbitrary – they describe time in beats, rather than
-in absolute time, like seconds.
-The absolute time an event is played is dependent upon the rate and the start time of the sequence it inhabits.
+Beat values are arbitrary – they describe time in beats, rather than in absolute time, like seconds.
+In a performance context, the absolute time an event is played is dependent upon the rate and the start time of its parent sequence.

 ### type

-<code>type</code> – STRING, the event type.
-The type determines the structure of the
-rest of the data in the event array.
+`type` – STRING, the event type.
+The type determines the structure of the rest of the data in the event array.

     [time, "note", number, velocity, duration]